 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains dehydrated lamb (dehydrated, fresh arctic char, fresh steelhead trout, dehydrated mackerel (, whole pilchard, dehydrated alaskan cod meal, dehydrated blue whiting, dehydrated herring, herring oil and milk thistle which may be problematic for cats who suffer from lamb, seafood or dairy food allergies.
+Allergen alert: This product contains dehydrated lamb, fresh arctic char, fresh steelhead trout, dehydrated mackerel, whole pilchard, dehydrated alaskan cod meal, dehydrated blue whiting, dehydrated herring and herring oil which may be problematic for cats who suffer from lamb or seafood food allergies.

 Using the calculations provided by the AAFCO, Orijen Tundra (Canada) has approximately 373 calories per 100g (105 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from

 the manufacturer's product website as retrieved on